Richard Boylan, Ph.D.

 Standing Elk added that "The Lakota/Dakota Medicine Men are now being instructed to share spiritual knowledge of the Star Nations, because of the contamination of Mother Earth and the pollution of the air."

-He spoke of as a child witnessing large UFO ships flying down the nearby Missouri River valley, green balls of light four times larger than a school auditorium.
+He spoke of, as a child, witnessing large UFO ships flying down the nearby Missouri River valley, green balls of light four times larger than a school auditorium.
 Through portholes on the sides of these ships he could see shadows of persons inside.
-During one encounter he met a seven-foot-tall man in white clothes who appeared like a middle-aged Caucasian.
+During one encounter he met a seven-foot-tall man in white clothes whose appearance was like a middle-aged Caucasian.
 The room was filled with light.
-It contained computer-like machines which operated on light and "the law
+It contained computer-like machines which operated on light and "the law of thought".

 He asserted that "the way of the Stars is in every culture."